 IPSA does not have enough funds of its own to give such scholars sufficient funds for attending its Congresses.
 Air travel and even budget accommodation costs a lot of money, usually much more than the maximum IPSA travel grant.
 Time and again, serious scholars are accepted to take part in important sessions of a forthcoming congress, offered an IPSA grant, and nevertheless forced to send their regrets for lack of sufficient funding.
 The problem is severe.

 A facility is available to donate below or on the membership form.
-If you have any problem completing your donation, please contact Mathieu St-Laurent at email@example.com
+Payments in two installments is also possible.
+If you have any questions or problem completing your donation, please contact us at email@example.com .

 You can make a real difference for political scientists in the Global South.
 Please help them meet and interact with the international political science community.